 There's never a wrong time to plan summer adventures on the North Carolina coast.
 Whether you're planning a family reunion or a romantic getaway, you can have your pick of quiet beaches and coastal communities, history, lighthouses, outdoor activities, golf and, of course, fresh seafood.

 While each region offers plenty to see and do during your trip to the beach, you can also match your vacation style and interests to specific spots along our 300 miles of shoreline.

 1 History and Lighthouses

 1 History and LighthousesOuter BanksSee on map

-Beloved for decades as a classic North Carolina beach destination, the Outer Banks provide great places to explore the state’s coastal history and lighthouses.
-Depending on your interests, Outer Banks history can be found at the Wright Brothers National Memorial, Fort Raleigh National Historic Site, the Chicamacomico Life-Saving Station, Roanoke Island Festival Park, the Graveyard of the Atlantic Museum and even the wild horses that still roam the beaches of Currituck after 500 years.
+Known as a classic NC beach destination, OBX provides great places to explore our state’s coastal past.
+History can be found at the Wright Brothers National Memorial, Fort Raleigh National Historic Site, the Chicamacomico Life-Saving Station, Roanoke Island Festival Park and even the wild horses that still roam the beaches of Currituck after 500+ years.

-Lighting the way to boats and ships for more than a century, the lighthouses on the Outer Banks and Currituck are pieces of history that are open to the public.
-Four of North Carolina’s seven coastal lighthouses are situated on the Outer Banks.
-In order from north to south, you can visit Currituck Beach Light Station, Bodie Island Lighthouse, Cape Hatteras Lighthouse and Ocracoke Lighthouse.
-In season, you can also climb all but Ocracoke.
+Four of North Carolina’s seven lighthouses are also situated on the Outer Banks, lighting the way for boats and ships for over a century.
+From north to south, you can visit Currituck Beach Light Station, Bodie Island Lighthouse, Cape Hatteras Lighthouse and Ocracoke Lighthouse.

 2 Fresh Seafood